*This post may contain affiliate links. We may receive a small commission from the sale if you purchase from the affiliate link.

 Sometimes when you’re just getting started with a blog or website, things can seem a bit overwhelming.
-I thought it might be helpful to show you some of the blogging resources I use to make my blog happen, so check back often for updates!
+We thought it might be helpful to show you some of the blogging resources we use to make my blog happen, so check back often for updates!